 Checks to calculate the amount of data to be backed up Additional comments Have you added the space on mirrored disks only once?
 Ensure that you consider the amount of data stored on these repositories only once, if you use storage replication or disk mirroring techniques.
 Have you added the size of your database backups to your final calculations?
 Ensure that you add the amount of data stored on all the database management systems maintained in your organization.
 What are your data protection requirements?
 Understand the data protection requirement for the data to be backed up, like the SLA, disaster recovery, and Backup retention and so on.
 Have you added the requirements of the test-backup environment?
 Create an independent test-backup environment to ensure that your production environment will work with the changed backup solutions.
-The test-backup environment helps to keep in study the effects of a new backup solution and of the changes made to the hardware and the software infrastructure over a period of time Have you added any resulting growth factor to your total backup solution?
-Identify the annual data growth factor to calculate capacity increase over years.
-Have you computed the amount of data you will need to backup in the next six months to a few years from now?
-Ensure that you have computed the growth in amount of data in the next six months to a few years.
-Based on the expected growth you can identify the strategy to expand your existing storage configurations, as required.
+The test-backup environment helps to keep in study the effects of a new backup solution and of the changes made to the hardware and the software infrastructure over a period of time Have you added any resulting growth factor Identify the annual data growth factor to calculate capacity increase over years.